 This major prepares students for transfer into baccalaureate degree programs in allied health fields.
 These may include, but not limited to: nursing, occupational therapy, physical therapy, respiratory therapy, or medical technology.

 Students successfully completing the A.S. degree program in Pre-Allied Health will:

 - Recognize the interdisciplinary nature of scientific inquiry and apply analytical thinking and analysis to explain various scientific phenomena as they develop skill in using the scientific method.

 - Demonstrate a working knowledge of biology, basic chemistry, and anatomy and physiology sufficient for entry into higher-level science courses at a transfer institution.

 - Develop the qualitative and quantitative skills, through the use of technology, necessary for a career in health sciences.

 - Appreciate the diverse and dynamic nature of the human condition through the study of humanities, global studies, and math/science electives.

 - Be able to communicate effectively, both orally and through the written word, and be able to work with others in a professional setting.

-The Pre-Allied Health degree is offered at the Scranton campus and will come to the Towanda Center in Fall 2016.
+The Pre-Allied Health degree is offered at the Scranton campus and the Towanda Center.